bgctw/REddyProc/vignettes/aggUncertainty.md

-However, when computing the number of effective observations, we recommend using the empirical autocorrelation function estimated on longer time series of residuals instead of estimating them each day.
+However, when computing the number of effective observations, we recommend using the empirical autocorrelation function estimated on longer time series of residuals instead of estimating them each day (`autoCorr` computed above).

     results <- results %>% mutate(
       DateTime = EddyDataWithPosix$DateTime
-      , DoY = EddyDataWithPosix$DoY
+      , DoY = as.POSIXlt(DateTime - 15*60)$yday # midnight belongs to the previous
     )

     aggDay <- results %>% group_by(DoY) %>%